What are Form 4 insider transaction codes?

 The codes that matter

 The only code that represents a real open-market buy.
 The insider bought common stock on the open market with their own money, at the prevailing market price.
 P is the strongest single-transaction signal a Form 4 can carry.
-Insiders almost never buy for the fun of it — they buy because they expect the price to be higher later.
+Insiders almost never buy for the fun of it.
+They buy because they expect the price to be higher later.
 Aggregate P activity across multiple insiders within a short window is worth attention.

 An open-market sale of common stock.
-Ambiguous on its own — insiders sell for dozens of reasons unrelated to outlook: paying taxes on a vest, diversification, buying a house, divorce settlement.
+Ambiguous on its own: insiders sell for dozens of reasons unrelated to outlook (paying taxes on a vest, diversification, buying a house, divorce settlement).
 What matters is context:

 • Is this part of a Rule 10b5-1 trading plan?
 If yes (check the footnote), the sale was scheduled months in advance.
 Not a reactive signal.